guixianjin/noisy_label_papers/README.md

 #### MLJ-JMLR
 + MLJ- 2018  - Learning from Binary Labels with Instance-Dependent Corruption
 + JMLR - 2018 - Cost-Sensitive Learning with Noisy Labels
++  NeuroComputing - 2015 - Making risk minimization tolerant to label noise
++ Cybernetics - 2013 - Noise tolerance under risk minimization
++ TNNLS - 2016 - Multiclass learning with partially corrputed labels
++ TPAMI - 2015 - Classification with Noisy Labels by Importance Reweighting
++ TPAMI - 2019 - Learning from Large-scale Noisy Web Data with Ubiquitous Reweighting for Image Classification
++ TIP - 2018 - Deep learning from noisy image labels with quality embedding

++ MLJ - 1988 - Learning from noisy examples
++ JMLR - 2018 - A Theory of Learning with Corrupted Labels
++ STOC - 2017 - Learning from untrusted Data
++ COLT - 2013 - Classification with asymmetric label noise: Consisitency and maximal denoising
++ MLKDD - 2012 - Label-noise robust logistic regression and its applications
++ MLJ - 2010 - Random classification noise defeats all convex potential boosters
++ AIR - 2010 - A study of the effect of different types of noise on the precision of supervised learning techniques
++ AIR - 2004 - Class noise vs attribute noise: A quantitative study
++ JASA - 2006 - Convexity, classification, and risk bounds
++ JAIR - 1999 - Identifying mislabeled training data
++ JMLR - 2010 - Composite Binary Losses
++ JMLR - 2006 - Consistency of Multiclass Empirical Risk Minimization Methods Based on Convex Loss
++ ECML-PKDD - 2014 - Consistency of Losses for Learning from Weak Labels
++ ArXiv - 2018 - On the Resistance of Nearest Neighbor to Random Noisy Labels
++ COLT - 2019 - Classification with unknown class conditional label noise on non-compact feature space
++ KDD - 2019 - Learning from Incomplete and Inaccurate Supervision
++ KDD - 2018 - Active Deep Learning to Tune Down the Noise in Labels

 #### ICLR